-The end of KS2 results show that in reading 67% of the PP children were ARE or above and 73% made good or better progress.
+The end of KS2 results show that in reading 85% of the PP children were ARE or above and 95% made good or better progress.
 This is above national average.
-There were exception circumstances for why 4 children did not meet their predicted grade.

-In writing and SPAG, 66% of the PP children achieved ARE or above and 70% achieved ARE or above in maths.
-The combined score was 44% which is slightly above national for PP children.
+In writing and SPAG, 85% of the PP children achieved ARE or above and 85% achieved ARE or above in maths.
+The combined score was above national for PP children.

-100% of Yr1 PP children successfully passed their phonics screening.
+90% of Yr1 PP children successfully passed their phonics screening.
 The Neli programme has also positively impacted on the attainment levels for the phonic screening and ensuring our curriculum is language rich remains a key priority.

-Parent and pupil voice shows that the children value the wellbeing support that they are offered and the PSAs are a valuable tool at St Peter's.
+Parent and pupil voice shows that the children value the wellbeing support that they are offered, and the PSAs are a valuable tool at St Peter's.